mgrebenets/mgrebenets.github.io/_posts/2015-02-08-code-coverage-for-ios.md

   | tee test.log
 {% endhighlight %}

-Note that I'm redefining preprocessor definitions to enable `ENABLE_GCOV_FLUSH` and also want to reuse those already defined in Xcode project, that's why I reuse them and escape `$` sign for that.
+Note that I'm redefining preprocessor definitions to enable `ENABLE_GCOV_FLUSH` and also want to reuse those already defined in Xcode project, that's why I refer to them with help of escaping `$` sign.
 I'm also capturing logs in `test.log` for further processing.

-This has nothing to do with coverage reports, but you need to capture test results in a report format that most CI servers would understand.
+This paragraph has nothing to do with coverage reports, but you need to capture test results in a report format that most CI servers would understand.
 You can use [ocunit2junit](https://github.com/ciryon/OCUnit2JUnit) to convert OCUnit (now XCTest) report to [JUnit](http://junit.org/) format.

 {% highlight bash %}
 # install